Sourin123/sign_lang_to_speech_convarter/README.md

 # sign_lang_to_speech_convarter
 prototype model it need time to train it
-#for time being it only support 11 characters
+# For time being it only support 11 characters
 A
 B
 C